Wheest/wheest.github.io/_posts/2026-02-08-hipeac_codai_talk.md

 (Workshop on Compilers, Deployment, and Tooling for AI) at HiPEAC 2026 (Kraków, Poland).

-The talk was titled "The Compiler Before The Horse: Design Space Exploration at Fractile".
-There, I discussed how working on the compiler early in our hardware design process has been crucial for us to explore the design space effectively and make informed decisions.
+My talk, titled “The Compiler Before the Horse: Design Space Exploration at Fractile,” focused on how investing in compiler development early in our hardware design process has been essential for effective design space exploration and for making well-informed architectural decisions.